Computer-and-Information-Science/1-intro-to-algorithm-analysis-KociolekG/RESPONSES.md

 ## factorial2.cpp

--  input/parameter impacting number of calls: The unsigned int n impacts the number of calls
+-  input/parameter impacting number of calls: **The unsigned int n impacts the number of calls**

-- 3 specific examples of input/parameter and number of calls
- * Given that the factorial is put into play, the greater number increases call amount*
- * 0!=1 is called once, 1!=1 is called twice, 2!=2 is called three times*
+- 3 specific examples of input/parameter and number of calls: **Given that the factorial is put into play, the greater number increases call amount.
+0!=1 is called once, 1!=1 is called twice, 2!=2 is called three times**

-- number of recursive calls when input/parameter is *n*
- * Formula for calls -> C(n) = n + 1*
+- number of recursive calls when input/parameter is *n* : **Formula for calls -> C(n) = n + 1**

 ## ireverse2.cpp